asuleigh/BootstrapResponsivePortfolio/README.md

-# portfolio
+# Bootstrap Responsive Portfolio
 Amanda Surber's Responsive Portfolio README

+LINK:

+LINKS TO SCREENSHOTS:

 ABSTRACT: This is a personal portfolio website created using Bootstrap.
-I have created this site in hopes that I will be able to continuously use it to improve my skills and for a place to showcase my public profile and work.
-(Aside: The current version is created to reflect the current assignment.)
+I have created this site in hopes to improve my skills when styling with Bootstrap and for a place to showcase my public profile and work.
+(Aside: The current version is created to reflect the Bootstrap: Responsive Portfolio assignment.)

 Table of Contents: